-Mexico declines to prosecute ex-defense minister Cienfuegos on drug charges
+Mexico declines to prosecute ex-Defense Minister Cienfuegos on drug charges

 “After analyzing the evidence sent by U.S. authorities and the material submitted by Gen. Salvador Cienfuegos, the #FGR has concluded that he had no meetings or communications with any criminal group,” the attorney general’s office said in a tweet, using the Spanish-language acronym for the institution.
 “It has determined it will not take any penal action.”

 The case illustrated the power of Mexico’s military, which has become the main force fighting the country’s criminal cartels.
-Under President Andres Manuel Lopez Obrador, the armed forces have also assumed a variety of other roles — running ports, delivering vaccines during the coronavirus pandemic, and building airports and other infrastructure projects.
+Under President Andrés Manuel López Obrador, the armed forces have also assumed a variety of other roles — running ports, delivering vaccines during the coronavirus pandemic, and building airports and other infrastructure projects.

 The military has long been subservient to civilian rule, but the government has rarely subjected it to the same congressional oversight or judicial scrutiny as other institutions.
 Many senior military officials were outraged at the detention of Cienfuegos, whom they viewed as an honest leader.
 They feared the U.S. arrest might lead to future investigations against other members of the armed forces, according to analysts and officials.
-Stung by the anger among the military and Mexican politicians, Lopez Obrador threatened to limit anti-drug cooperation with Washington.
+Stung by the anger among the military and Mexican politicians, López Obrador threatened to limit anti-drug cooperation with Washington.

+Analysts said the quick investigation would do little to resolve doubts about the case.

+“Is it possible that Cienfuegos is innocent?
+Yes.
+Was there a magnificent opportunity to demonstrate that in an impartial, rigorous and exemplary trial?
+Yes,” wrote Carlos Bravo Regidor, a well-known analyst and professor at the Center for Research and Teaching in Economics, in a tweet.
+“Without this trial, is his innocence credible?
+No.”

-U.S. Attorney General William P. Barr tried to resolve the impasse by sending Cienfuegos back to Mexico for prosecution.
-But in December, Lopez Obrador’s government retaliated anyway, urging congress to pass a law that would limit the activity of Drug Enforcement Administration agents in Mexico.
+Then-U.S. Attorney General William P. Barr had tried to resolve the impasse with Mexico by sending Cienfuegos back for prosecution.
+But in December, López Obrador’s government retaliated anyway, urging Congress to pass a law that would limit the activity of Drug Enforcement Administration agents in Mexico.
 It passed rapidly and was signed into law.

 U.S. prosecutors said the case against Cienfuegos was strong.
-But it was built around thousands of Blackberry messages intercepted in the United States that referred to a shadowy figure called “the Godfather,” who officials said was Cienfuegos.
+But it was built around thousands of BlackBerry messages intercepted in the United States that referred to a shadowy figure called “the Godfather,” who officials said was Cienfuegos.
 Many Mexicans remained unconvinced.
 Cienfuegos served as defense minister from 2012 to 2018 under President Enrique Peña Nieto, and was not widely regarded as corrupt.